Jeefrect/boeloot/README.md

-# BoE Loot
+# Boeloot

 **Download and install:** [CurseForge](https://www.curseforge.com/wow/addons/boe-loot-all-the-things-extension)

-A World of Warcraft addon that extends the **Adventure Guide** by adding a dedicated **BoE Loot** tab for dungeons and raids.
+A World of Warcraft addon that adds instance and outdoor **Bind on Equip loot** to the Blizzard **Adventure Guide**.

-It provides a convenient way to browse Bind on Equip items that can drop within an instance directly from the Adventure Guide.

-This addon extends [All The Things](https://www.curseforge.com/wow/addons/all-the-things) by providing an additional interface for browsing BoE loot.
+## Features

+- Browse BoE zone drops from raids and dungeons in a dedicated loot tab.
+- Browse outdoor BoE loot by expansion and zone from the **BoE Loot** raid card.
+- Excludes personal and Warbound items that cannot be traded or sold.
+- Integrates directly into the existing Adventure Guide interface.

 <img width="1361" height="699" alt="image" src="https://github.com/user-attachments/assets/cfbabe80-9b61-49c5-8341-e3e4febc70e1" />

 ## Requirements

-Requires **All The Things (ATT)** for loot data.
+Requires [All The Things](https://www.curseforge.com/wow/addons/all-the-things) for loot data.
+Boeloot does not include a separate item database.

 Download ATT: [CurseForge](https://www.curseforge.com/wow/addons/all-the-things) or [GitHub](https://github.com/ATTWoWAddon/AllTheThings)

-Special thanks to the **All The Things** developers and contributors for their excellent work, which made this extension possible.
+Special thanks to the **All The Things** developers and contributors.

 ## Localization

 Supports the following World of Warcraft locales:

-* English (US)
+- English (US)
-* English (EU)
+- English (EU)
-* German
+- German
-* Spanish (EU)
+- Spanish (EU)
-* Spanish (Latin America)
+- Spanish (Latin America)
-* French
+- French
-* Italian
+- Italian
-* Korean
+- Korean
-* Portuguese (Brazil)
+- Portuguese (Brazil)
-* Russian
+- Russian
-* Simplified Chinese
+- Simplified Chinese
-* Traditional Chinese
+- Traditional Chinese